ProjectFlamingo/Flamingo/README.md

 # Flamingo
-This repository is created for the project harmonius.
+This repository is created for the project Flamingo.